squirrel-project/website/README.md

 Repository for hosting content on the SQUIRREL website (http://squirrel-project.eu/)

+# Publications/Papers
+Please DO NOT ENTER your PUBLICATIONS MANUALLY to the website.
+We have installed an automatic publications website generator script in the management package that will overwrite the publications website with the bibtex information provided there.
+Please consider the instructions in the main readme.md file of the management package on adding new publications.

 # Quick installation

 Clone the squirrel-project website repository (or preferably your own fork of it)